martynas199/EliteBooker-backend/STRIPE_CONNECT_GUIDE.md

 ### Payment Fails with Connect Error

-- Verify beautician's `stripeAccountId` is valid
+- Verify specialist's `stripeAccountId` is valid
 - Check account status in Stripe Dashboard
 - Ensure `charges_enabled` is true

 ### Refund Fails

-- Verify beautician has sufficient balance
+- Verify specialist has sufficient balance
 - Check if transfer has already been reversed
 - View detailed error in Stripe Dashboard